NCS

 But it doesn’t really feel like a “free for all,” she mentioned.

-“People are just kind of responsible for themselves,” she mentioned, including that simply understanding there are velocity cameras throughout the nation routinely makes her extra conscious of not dashing.
+“People are just kind of responsible for themselves,” she mentioned, including that simply figuring out there are velocity cameras throughout the nation routinely makes her extra conscious of not dashing.

 Brooke Black and her daughter pose with a statue of Danish author Hans Christian Andersen in Odense, Denmark.

-And whereas she’s observed extra of a police presence since transferring to Copenhagen, Black mentioned it’s nothing in contrast with what she felt when living in the United States.
+And whereas she’s seen extra of a police presence since transferring to Copenhagen, Black mentioned it’s nothing in contrast with what she felt when living in the United States.

-Certain parenting microstressors she remembers from US life are additionally noticeably absent for her now in Copenhagen, because of society’s basic acceptance of “free-range parenting,” she mentioned.
+Certain parenting microstressors she remembers from US life are additionally noticeably absent for her now in Copenhagen, due to society’s normal acceptance of “free-range parenting,” she mentioned.

 “I can let my kids wander to the other side of the park, and if I can see them from a distance I’m OK with it,” Black mentioned.
 “I’m much more on top of them in busier places, especially back in Los Angeles and the US.”